aasenknut/dot-files/README.md

 # Neovim

+*Note*.
 Vim-Plug will put stuff in, `~/.local/share/nvim/`, this is also where the treesitter stuff will end up.

 ### LSP
 Remember to install typescript-language-server before running `:LspInstall tsserver`,